GPurgatorio/Master-Computer-Science-ICT/README.md

  - It is Open Standard-based and Vendor-neutral

 There is a **flow table** in the switches that remembers the connection.
 The routing policies are adopted according to this table.
 Deep pkt inspection made by a level 7 firewall.
 The firewall validates the flow and if it's aware that the flow needs bandwidth, the firewall allows it to bypass the redirection (of the firewall).
+The new wave of network switch strongly revolves around the concept of "programming" and "monitoring" the switch.
+Dell and also Onie (open source on github) provides a way to install any OS and use third party tools to monitor the switching.
+The switch

 ### Software-defined data center
 Software-defined data center is a sort of upgrade of the previous term and indicate a series of virtualization concepts such as abstraction, pooling and automation to all data center resources and services to achieve IT as a service.